anilkunwar/temperature_dependent_material_properties/README.md

 3. The thermal conductivity (W/(m K) ) of Au and Ti are defined as a function of temperature through the user defined functions.
 4. The density (kg/m^3 ) of Au and Ti are defined as a function of temperature through the user defined functions.
 5. The heat flux from flat top heat source is imported in the finite element model through the user defined function  (filename: LaserHeatSource.F90)

+# The .dat files can be directly called from the solver input file of Elmer.
+# elmerf90 compiler must convert the .F90 file to .so file for enabling the calling of the user defined functions by the solver input file (sif) of ElmerSolver.